A Linear Exponential Comonad in s-finite Transition Kernels and Probabilistic Coherent Spaces: Conclusion

 \section{Conclusion}

 This paper offers four main contributions: \begin{enumerate} \item[(i)] Presenting a monoidal category $\TKersfin$ of s-finite transition kernels between measurable spaces after Staton \cite{Stat}, with countable biproducts.
-Showing a construction of exponential kernesl in $\TKersfin$ by accommodating the exponential measurable spaces for counting process into the category.
+Showing a construction of exponential kernels in $\TKersfin$ by accommodating the exponential measurable spaces for counting process into the category.

 \item[(ii)] Constructing a linear exponential comonad over $\opTKersfin$, modelling the exponential modality in linear logic.
-As far as we know, this is a first continuous linear exponential comonad employing a general measure theory, though we leave it a future work on any monoidal closed structure inside $\TKersfin$ required for modelling the multiplicative fragment of the logic.
+Although this initiates a continuous linear exponential comonad employing a general measure theory, though we leave it a future work on any monoidal closed structure inside $\TKersfin$ required for modelling the multiplicative fragment of the logic.

 \item[(iii)] Giving a measure theoretic instance of Hyland-Schalk orthogonality in terms of an integral between measures and measurable functions.
 The instance is inspired by the contravariant equivalence between $\TKer$ of the transition kernels and $\Mes$ of measurable functions, and realised by adjunction of a kernel acting on both sides.
-We examine a monoidal comonad in a double glueing $\GopTKersfin$ inheriting from $\opTKersfin$ of (i).
+We examine a monoidal comonad in the double glueing $\GopTKersfin$ inheriting from $\opTKersfin$ of (i) and also that in the slack orthogonality subcategory $\Sla{\opTKersfin}$.

 \item [(iv)] (Discretisation of (i), (ii) and (iii)): \\ Obtaining a dagger compact closed category $\TKersfinomg$ when restricting $\TKersfin$ of (i) to the countable measurable spaces.
 We show an equivalence of the tight orthogonality category $\Ti{\opTKersfinomg}$ to $\Pcoh$ of probabilistic coherent spaces by virtue of the discrete collapse of the orthogonality of (ii) into the linear duality of $\Pcoh$. \end{enumerate}